Sunny Days, Clouded Leopards

 Masala is a male from Point Defiance Zoo in Tacoma, Washington.
 Tika is a female and she came to Naples Zoo from a private facility in Kansas.
 The SSP specifically paired these two for the long-term genetic viability of the population.
 Clouded leopards are paired before they are a year old and remain in that pairing for their lifetime.
 Generally, they do not begin breeding before their second year.

 On February 22, 2019, the SSP was successful, as Tika gave birth to two female clouded leopard kittens.
 The adorable kittens were named Jean and Janet, selected for an anonymous donor that supported the clouded leopard exhibit and Glass Animal Hospital.
-The kittens are making their grand debut to the public on Tuesday, May 7, 2019.
-Jean and Janet will be on exhibit daily from 10:00 am to 2:00 pm and they will be featured in the Seated Safari Show daily at 2:30 pm.
+The kittens made their grand debut to the public on Tuesday, May 7, 2019.
+Jean and Janet will be on exhibit daily from 10:00 am to 12:00 pm and they will be featured in the Seated Safari Show daily at 2:30 pm.
 To add to the excitement of Naples Zoo guests getting to meet the new kittens, the Zoo is offering free admission to anyone named Jean or Janet during the month of May.

 Clouded leopards are listed as endangered by the US Fish and Wildlife Service under the United States Endangered Species Act.
 The species is under significant pressure in the wild from human encroachment and destruction of its habitat, as well as poaching.
 The cats, which live in the forests and trees of Southeast Asia, are elusive, and it’s difficult to know how many remain in the wild.